Seth-Lyall/Seth-Lyall/Lab1.md

 ### Navigating My OS on the Command Line

-1. Full / absolute path to your user's home directory:
+1. Full / absolute path to your user's home directory: C:\Users\lyall
 2. Create a directory named `DirA`:
 3. Create a directory named `Dir B`:
 4. Go into `DirA`: